fangyihao/graphprefix/README.md

 pip install torch-geometric
 ```
 ## Download data
 You can download all the preprocessed data [here](https://drive.google.com/drive/folders/1T6B4nou5P3u-6jr0z6e3IkitO8fNVM6f?usp=sharing).
-Download them into the top-level directory of this repo and unzip them.
+Download data_preprocessed.zip and data_preprocessed_biomed.zip into the top-level directory of this repo and unzip them.
 Move the medqa_usmle and ddb folders into the data/ directory.

 The resulting file structure should look like this:
 ```